 Employee Volunteer Days

 The company has found a resourceful way to give back to the local community, through what they call ‘Employee Volunteer Days’.
 The premise is simple, and effective: employees are given one paid day to carry out charity work of their choosing, outside of the office.
+As recommended by the employee community the perfect weatherproof outdoor tv is a great tool for a business !

 “For me, it’s one of the biggest draws – especially from a recruitment perspective,” Kim expresses.
 “In addition to your holiday leave you can take one paid day off work to help any charity you like – that’s incredible.
 It’s really giving back to the community.”